-Tick-Tock: The Tokyo Olympics hit the 200-days-to-go mark
+Tick-tock: The Tokyo Olympics hit the 200-days-to-go mark

 Japan has never had a lockdown for Covid-19, attempting to juggle the economy and health risks.

-It's nearing deadline time for Tokyo Olympic organizers, the International Olympic Committee, and various Japanese government entities as they try to pull off the Games in the middle of a pandemic.
+It's nearing deadline time for Tokyo Olympic organisers, the International Olympic Committee, and various Japanese government entities as they try to pull off the Games in the middle of a pandemic.

 Officials have promised to announce concrete plans early in the new year about how to get 15,000 Olympic and Paralympic athletes into Japan; about the safety of the Athletes Village, and hundreds of thousands of fans, media, judges, officials, broadcasters and VIPs.